 Launched on 3 December 2012: Improving hospital care for older people: a call for action (PDF 569KB) [see: how to access PDF files].

 RCN Older People's project

 During 2011-2012 the RCN conducted a major project into hospital care for older people.
-The project, led by older people's adviser Nicky Hayes, aimed to:
+The project, led by the RCN's former older people's adviser Nicky Hayes, aimed to:

 - identify safe staffing levels for older people's wards

 - identify underpinning factors and conditions to support safe staffing

 - publish recommendations and guidance for the public, commissioners, service providers and practitioners